MikaylaFischler/dorm-leds/README.md

 Hopefully I'll add documentation in the future.

+On "completion" of this project, specifically the library, in addition to possible increased abstraction, I may release this as a library for others to implement (with actual documentation).

 ### Dependencies

 This code depends on the [Adafruit_Neopixel Library](https://github.com/adafruit/Adafruit_NeoPixel) and the [StandardCplusplus Library](https://github.com/maniacbug/StandardCplusplus).